 Falling wedge patterns are bullish reversal patterns.
-The falling wedge pattern name might throw you off because it sounds like it’d be bearish but it isn’t.
+The falling wedge pattern name might throw you off because it sounds like it'd be bearish but it isn't.
+Watch our video below to learn more about falling wedges.

 When the pattern has completed it breaks out of the wedge, usually in the opposite direction.
 This is why it’s known as a reversal pattern.
 The bullish bias of a falling wedge can’t be confirmed until a breakout.
+Until it breaks out, you can ride the wedge to the downside.

 A falling wedge can also be part of a continuation pattern but not matter what it’s always considered bullish.
 Knowing what Japanese candlesticks patterns are telling you is imperative.